arraydude/copperFramework/README.md

 copperFramework README
 ======================

-An easy to use Framework oriented to facebook APPS with the great MVC pattern.
+An easy to use Framework oriented to facebook APPS with the great MVC pattern and PDO Extension.

 Contributing